Teeth Whitening and Teeth Bleaching

-- In office: Using state-of-the-art laser technology, your dentist or dental hygienist may lighten your teeth 5-7 shades in just one hour.
+- In office: Using state-of-the-art LED light technology, your dentist or dental hygienist may lighten your teeth 5-7 shades in just one hour.

 - At home: In just two weeks, you may lighten your teeth 5-7 shades just by wearing a whitening tray several hours a day.

 Are you having dental work done such as a crown or bridge?
 Replacement teeth don’t whiten, so you may want to consider bleaching or whitening your teeth prior to your procedure.
 Your dentist can then match your replacement teeth to your whitened existing teeth.

 - People generally think of teeth as being white.
 But tooth enamel can be many different shades.
 Over time, tooth enamel can change color or become stained.
 There are many reasons why teeth become discolored: